crytic/echidna/README.md

 ## Installation

 If you want to quickly test Echidna in Linux, we offer a statically linked binary release of v1.4.0.1 to download [here](https://github.com/crytic/echidna/releases/tag/v1.4.0.1).
-Additionally, Github Actions provide pre-compiled binaries from all our `master` commits [here](https://github.com/crytic/echidna/actions?query=workflow%3ACI+branch%3Amaster+event%3Apush) (just click in the commit and download a precompiled binary for Linux or MacOS).
+Additionally, GitHub Actions provide pre-compiled binaries from all our `master` commits [here](https://github.com/crytic/echidna/actions?query=workflow%3ACI+branch%3Amaster+event%3Apush) (just click in the commit and download a precompiled binary for Linux or MacOS).

 Otherwise, to install the latest revision of Echidna, we recommend to use [docker](https://www.docker.com/):